apiflask/apiflask/docs/usage.md

     return '', 204
 ```

-!!! tip
+!!! warning

-    If you want the view function to accept multiple methods, you still need
+    You can't pass `methods` argument to route shortcusts.
+If you want the view
-    to use `app.route()` decorator.
-You can mix the use of `app.route()` with the
+    function to accept multiple methods, you still need to use `app.route()` decorator.
-    shortcuts in your application.
+    You can mix the use of `app.route()` with the shortcuts in your application.

 ## Use `@input` to validate and deserialize request data